alexf101/justintimer/README.md

 This uses esbuild and TypeScript.
 Since esbuild doesn't check types, you should run

+    yarn run build-static
     yarn run bc

-to simultaneously build and check in parallel.
+to copy over static files, then watch for changes to build and check for type errors.